 - 4 oz mozzarella 115g

 - Preheat oven to 375F/190C.

-Heat a little olive oil in a skillet/ frying pan over a medium heat and fry the onion for a minute then add the zucchini.
+- While chard is cooling, heat a little olive oil in a skillet/ frying pan over a medium heat and fry the onion for a minute then add the zucchini.
 After another couple minutes add the red pepper.

-Serve while still hot.
+- Serve while still hot.